NextCenturyCorporation/VirtUE-sensing/linux-uprobes-and-kprobes.md

 1. Invoke the particular bcc tool as a command-line utility, capture the output on stdio, enhance the output so it is consumable by the savior logging infrastructure.
 2. Enhance the particular bcc tool so that it is a more functional Python class that accepts input and produces json-ized output that is directly consumable by the savior logging infrastructure.
 And, as python class it is composable into other python programs.

-### Current Approach: Enhance each tool to be an interactive Pythonn class
+### Current Approach: Enhance each tool to be an interactive Python class
 I am working with the second approach from above.
 So far it is easier to enhance each tool directly using python than it is to capture and upgrade its stdio output.

 ## Repository Logistics